 You can also set up Outlook to access your email by using IMAP.
 However, if you use IMAP you can only access your email from Outlook, not your calendar, contacts, and tasks.

 - Office 365 is designed to work with any version of Microsoft Office in mainstream support.
-Microsoft mainstream support for Office 2010 for Windows has ended.

 Get Outlook for Windows